henrythemes/jekyll-bootstrap-theme/introngs1509/labs/resequencing-analysis.md

 Another is the grouping.
 Group by sample is again useful (having grouped by sample, we could then use color for something else).

-By now, our variant calls should be done.
-Let's finish working on those, then come back.

-We can also load our variant calls into IGV.
-Use scp to copy your vcf files (and their idx indices) to your local machine and load them in also.

-For the rest of the time, just scroll around in IGV and look at your variant calls.
-Compare filtered and unfiltered (IGV displays the filtered variant site in lighter shades, so you only need to load the filtered file).
-Compare calls from the exome versus the low coverage sequencing.

 You can look at just the calls you made, or you can look at the calls from the full set, where you may see more of a difference between different types and depths of sequencing and between the calls with and without filtering.
+(IGV displays the filtered variant site in lighter shades, so you only need to load the filtered file).
 You can even load these data all together.
 Are there calls that were made using only one or two samples that were not made in the full data set or vice versa?

 ## [Extra labs](labs/resequencing-extra.md)

 If you have more time there are a couple of extra exercises where you will perform downstream analysis of the called variants in your .vcf file.
+[Extra labs](labs/resequencing-extra.md)